 The Head of Operations will make arrangement for the hearing of the Review Panel at the earliest opportunity.
 This will normally be within 20 working days.
-The College expects the student requesting the Review to attend the hearing and requires all parties to make reasonable efforts to find a mutually suitable date within the desired timeframe.
-In the event that the hearing date cannot be found within the desired timeframe or has to be delayed, all parties will be kept informed as to the reasons for this.
+The College expects the student

 All papers presented to the Student Complaints Review Panel will also be provided to the student and the relevant members of the College staff to which the complaint relates.